flutter/website/faq.md

 Mobile operating systems: Android Jelly Bean, v16, 4.1.x or newer, and iOS 8 or newer.

-Mobile hardware: 64-bit iOS devices (starting with iPhone 5S and newer iPhone models), and ARM Android devices.
+Mobile hardware: iOS devices (starting with iPhone 5 and newer iPhone models), and ARM Android devices.

 Note that we currently do not support:
-  * ARM32 iOS devices (iPhone 4, iPhone 5; issue [#2089](https://github.com/flutter/flutter/issues/2089))
   * x86 Android devices (issue [#9253](https://github.com/flutter/flutter/issues/9253))

 We support developing Flutter apps with Android and iOS devices, as